A High-Quality Robust Diffusion Framework for Corrupted Dataset: Additional Results

-As discussed in \cref{sec_experiment}, RDGAN converges faster than DDGAN.
-As can be seen clearly in \cref{fig:stl10_300_step}, at epoch 300, the generated images of RDGAN have much higher qualities compared to those of DDGAN.
-We show the non-curated qualitative figure of RDGAN on clean datasets in \cref{fig:non_curated_stl10}, \cref{fig:non_curated_cifar10}, \cref{fig:non_curated_celeb256}.
+As discussed in \cref{sec_experiment}, RDUOT converges faster than DDGAN.
+As can be seen clearly in \cref{fig:stl10_300_step}, at epoch 300, the generated images of RDUOT have much higher qualities compared to those of DDGAN.
+We show the non-curated qualitative figure of RDUOT on clean datasets in \cref{fig:non_curated_stl10}, \cref{fig:non_curated_cifar10}, \cref{fig:non_curated_celeb256}.

+\cref{fig:qualitative_fce} represents the results of DDGAN and RDUOT on CELEBAHQ $64 \times 64$ perturbed by VERTICAL FLIP CELEBAHQ $64 \times 64$.
+Though the difference between FID scores is just $0.5$ as in \cref{table:ortherdataset}, the generated images of DDGAN are much more vulnerable to flip face property.